 A checking account is used for most purchases, and when you take out cash from an ATM, it’s usually coming from this account.

 There are several different types of checking accounts, such as premium or rewards checking and many banks offer free checking account options, so be sure to understand the different offerings that each bank has.

 Savings accounts are typically used to store emergency funds or for setting money aside that you plan to use for a particular purpose (e.g., a down payment on a home).

-While you can take money out of a savings account, some banks have a limit on how much, or how many times, you can withdraw from it each month.
+While you can take money out of a savings account, some banks have a limit on how much, or how many times, you can withdraw money from it each month.